Revealing the Local Cosmic Web from Galaxies by Deep Learning: Methods

+where the subscripts $(i,{\rm pred})$ and $(i,{\rm truth})$ are, respectively, the prediction and truth values of the $y$ (defined in Eq.~\ref{eq:def_y}) at $i$-th grid.}

+\tcg{Initially, we set the trainable parameters in the convolution filters ($\vec{\theta}$; \emph{parameter vector} hereafter) randomly.
+The training process for minimizing the loss function is done with 200 \emph{epochs}, a unit process that updates the parameter vector from a subset of the train set and applies the updated parameter vector to a subset of the validation set.
+The parameter vector update process at each epoch consists of 1728 mini-batches.
+We set the mini-batch size as 6, mainly due to the GPU memory limit.
+For each mini-batch we numerically calculate the gradient of the loss function ($\nabla_{\vec{\theta}} \mathcal{L}$) and update the parameter vector by the Adam optimizer \citep{kingma2014},

+Here $t$ is a mini-batch step number starting from zero, $\vec{m}_t$ and $\vec{v}_t$ are the first and second-moment vectors with initial values $\vec{m}_0 = \vec{v}_0 = \vec{0}$, $\beta_1 = 0.9$ and $\beta_2 = 0.999$ are exponential decay rates for moment estimates, and $\epsilon = 10^{-7}$ is a small value for the numerical stability. $\alpha$ is the \emph{learning rate} that determines how fast one updates the parameter vector, and we set it as $10^{-3}$.
+As a result, the training process for \textsf{TNG100}} takes about 73 hours for a single run.

-We perform a similar training for the TNG300 outcome, except the following differences.
-First, we have 10,629 training sub-cubes and 1,256 validation sub-cubes, with each sub-cube having $128^3$-grids.
-Unlike TNG100, we do not apply further data augmentation, mainly due to the expensive computational cost from large CNN architecture size.
-Second, since the dynamic range of dark-matter density of TNG300 is wider than TNG100, we use for the output layer instead.
-Third, for the predictions of logarithmic dark-matter density, we use the cyclic learning rate between $3\times 10^{-8}$ and $4\times 10^{-5}$, which we find by additional learning rate tests \citep{smith2015}.
-Finally, due to the large CNN architecture size, we use four NVIDIA Tesla V100-SXM2 32GB GPU cards with mini-batch size as 8.
-For each training, we run 400 epochs by using only 157 mini-batches per epoch, and it takes about 90 hours for a single run.
+We perform a similar training for the \textsf{TNG300} outcome, except \tcg{for} the following differences.
+First, we have 10629 training sub-cubes and 1256 validation sub-cubes, with each sub-cube having $128^3$-grids.
+Unlike \textsf{TNG100}, we do not apply further data augmentation, mainly due to the expensive computational cost from large CNN architecture size.
+Second, since the dynamic range of dark-matter density of \textsf{TNG300} is wider than \textsf{TNG100}, we use

-For TNG300, we perform two more alternative trainings.
-One alternative training uses the logarithm of the total stellar mass-weighted galaxy number density rather than the simple galaxy number density as an input layer, and its result is similar to our fiducial choice.
-The other one, one the other hand, does not use the radial peculiar velocity, and its result does not show any small-scale structure.
+for the output layer instead. \tcg{As a result, the MSE loss function becomes } Third, \tcg{instead of using a fixed learning rate, we apply a triangular cyclic learning rate \citep{smith2015},